 1. Yang, J. “Information-Theoretic Model of Induced Technological Change: Theory and Empirics”, Under Review.

 I develop an information-theoretic model of Induced Technical Change where payoff-maximizing agents are exposed to a positive degree of uncertainty in adopting new technology due to unobserved cost factors.
 The derived equilibrium of the model comes in the form of a non-degenerate probability distribution that defines the distance of productivity growth from the potential maximum growth on the innovation possibility frontier, often called Technical Inefficiency Function (TIF) in the frontier estimation literature.
 I test the model using KLEMS data and show that the gamma TIF well explains the productivity deviation of EU industries from the theoretical frontier.

-2. dos Santos, P. and Yang, J. “Arbitrage, Information, and the Competitive Organization of Distributions of Profitability,” with Paulo dos Santos, R&R.
+2. dos Santos, P. and Yang, J. “Arbitrage, Information, and the Competitive Organization of Profitability Distributions”, R&R.